 Monolithic cast-in-place concrete diaphragms.

-Cast-in-place, composite concrete topping slab diaphragms on precast floors or roofs at least two inches (51 mm) thick, provided the cast-in-place topping slab is reinforced and the surface of the previously hardened concrete on which the topping slab is placed is clean, free of laitance, and intentionally roughened.
+Cast-in-place, composite concrete topping slab diaphragms on precast floors or roofs at least two inches (51 mm) thick, provided the cast-in-place topping slab is reinforced, and the surface of the previously hardened concrete on which the topping slab is placed is clean, free of laitance, and intentionally roughened.

-Cast-in-place, non-composite concrete topping slab diaphragms at least 2½ inches (63 mm) thick, provided the cast-in-place topping slab is detailed for continuous seismic load path to vertical lateral-force-resisting elements.
+Cast-in-place, non-composite concrete topping slab diaphragms at least 2½ inches (63 mm) thick, provided the cast-in-place topping slab is detailed for a continuous seismic load path to vertical lateral-force-resisting elements.

 Limitations and Additional Considerations: